Wondering how cerebral palsy affects the elderly?

 Managing Cerebral Palsy in the Elderly

-Early management is critical for minimizing complications and maximizing quality of life.
+Early management is critical for minimizing complications and maximizing quality of life in the long run.

 Here are some of the best practices elderly individuals can practice to proactively manage their cerebral palsy: